Rynhalt/Rynhalt/README.md

 # CodingLessonSite
-A coding lesson site with code testing and a complex AI chatbot
+A coding lesson site with code testing and an AI chatbot